-2. Delineate your plan with utmost care.
+2. Delineate your plan with the utmost care.

-DO be specific about what is to be done and when it happens.
+Be specific about what will be done and when it will happen.
 A timeline gives life to a proposal.
-Write clearly and succinctly demonstrating alignment of activities to goals, objectives, and grant requirements.
+Write your plan clearly and succinctly, demonstrating alignment of the activities with the goals, objectives, and grant requirements.